 The object of this Division is to enable the University to seek and obtain the Minister’s approval to lease University land for purposes that would not otherwise be authorised by this Act.

-[Section 32F inserted by No. 32 of 2016 s.
+[Section 32F inserted: No. 32 of 2016 s.
 123.]

 32G.
 Effect of Division on University functions, powers and obligations